lablup/backend.ai-docs-webui/docs/installation/installation.rst

 platform-dependent desktop applications, and just need the latest modern browsers such as Chrome.

-Recommended browser: latest Chrome (at least version 80)
+* Recommended browser: latest Chrome (at least version 80)
+* Requirement: any machine that runs Web Browser

 After initial installation, we will provide following materials/services: